Are You Bilingual?

 Price: $825 per course, 3 courses total

 Discounts are available for University of Arizona employees and military, as well as early registration (1 month before course start).
-And a payment plan is available for students registering for Translation courses.
+Only one discount can be used per registration.
+A payment plan option is also available for Translation courses.

 For additional training opportunities in translation and interpretation, please visit the University of Arizona National Center for Interpretation.